balamurugan16/hashnode-blogs/clnt6etht000f0ajyemajce0t.md

 ---

 Personally, for me, I don’t like to style.
-I mean, I don’t hate CSS and styling but I hate when I give styling a try and It looks like this.
+I mean, I don’t hate CSS and styling but I hate when I give styling a try and It looks bad.

 Anyway, I don’t have to emphasize the importance of styling, If your users need to stay in your app, then the app should look good.
 Unlike the dating culture, in web development **“Looks do matter!”** (Just Kidding, Looks matter in dating as well! 😂).